Syreś Boläeń

-Syreś Boläeń (born Alexander Grigorievich Bolkin on May 7, 1958) is a Ukrainian public figure, poet, translator, co-founder of the Free Idel Ural Movement and a leader of the Erzya National Movement, having been elected as Inyazor (a title for Erzya leaders since the 13th century).
+Syreś Boläeń (born Alexander Bolkin on May 7, 1958) is a Erzya public figure, poet, translator, co-founder of the decolonization Free Idel Ural Movement and a leader of the Erzya National Movement, having been elected as Inyazor (a title for Erzya leaders since the 13th century).
 He took part in Euromaidan in Ukraine, is against the Russian invasion of Ukraine, having fought on the side of Ukraine.
 He was born in a mixed Erzya–Russian family.
 Boläeń's mother is an ethnic Russian while his father is an ethnic Erzya.